-Venezuela takes on Zika amid shortages, information blackout
+Venezuela takes on Zika amid shortages, info blackout

 Caracas, Venezuela — This is what the Zika outbreak looks like in Venezuela, a country whose medical system has teetered for months on the brink of collapse:

 There’s a lack of bug spray to prevent mosquito bites, scant contraceptives to avert pregnancies, little medicine to treat Zika-linked maladies.
 There has been no effective public health campaign to inform the public about the disease — and nobody really knows how many infections there have been.

 “It’s just terrible what we are living,” said Carla Natera, a 50-year-old local government worker who contracted Zika and spent three days searching pharmacies for an ointment to calm the angry rash that broke out on her face and body.

 William Barrientos, a doctor and opposition lawmaker, says the socialist government is not equipped to confront a health crisis in a country where food and medicine shortages are acute, the economy is a shambles and a political crisis deepens by the day.